Connects: Valdez to Fairbanks, AK

 V 265.8 F 96.2 Delta Junction Chamber of Commerce Visitor Information Center to the west, phone 907-895-5068.

 V 266 F 96 Junction with Alaska Highway at DELTA JUNCTION (pop.
-984); all services.
-Attractions: End of the Alaska Highway monument (pictured here), Sullivan Roadhouse Historical Museum.
+984);food, gas, lodging.
+Attractions include the End of the Alaska Highway monument (pictured above) and Sullivan Roadhouse Historical Museum.

 V 267 F 95 Delta State Recreation Site campground.